Unimog 435

 The Unimog 435 is a vehicle of the Unimog-series by Mercedes-Benz.
 30,726 vehicles were produced from 1975 to 1993 in eight different variants in the Mercedes-Benz Unimog-plant in Gaggenau.
 The vehicles were sold as Unimog U 1300 L and Unimog U 1700 L. Best selling vehicle was the U 1300 L, which was built as a special vehicle for the Bundeswehr and the German fire department often.
 The successor Unimog 437 with a similar appearance is still in production.
-The Unimog 436 is based on the Unimog 435.
-It is made for export and has a different cab.
-The names of Unimog-vehicles may create confusion, the U 1300 belongs to the Unimog 425-series, while the U 1300 L belongs to the Unimog 435-series.
+The Unimog 436, which is produced in Turkey, was initially based on the Unimog 435.
+It is also available with a convertible cab, while the Unimog 435 comes always with a full cab.
+The names of Unimog-modells may create confusion, the U 1300 belongs to the Unimog 425-series, while the U 1300 L belongs to the Unimog 435-series.